dai-lk/VULCAN-Venus/README.md

 - Sympy
 - matplotlib
 - PIL/Pillow (optional: for interactive plotting)
-- [PyMieScatt](https://github.com/bsumlin/PyMieScatt) (One could easily install this package by the command "pip install PyMieScatt".)
+- [PyMieScatt](https://github.com/bsumlin/PyMieScatt) (One could easily install this package by the command "pip3 install PyMieScatt".)
 - and the embeded [FastChem](https://github.com/exoclime/FastChem) requires a standard C++ compiler, like g++ or Clang.

 If any of the python packages are missing, you can install the full SciPy Stack via Pip, e.g.